 Most everything in life is learned, and this includes all negativity.
 How is negativity taught?
 It is taught through negative statements, most often repeated to you by people and/or media.
 It could also be called negative brain washing, or negative hypnosis.
 Therefore, to learn positive emotions and lessons, you can use positive affirmations, which really are just positive statements.
 The goal is to replace the untrue negative thoughts stored in our subconscious mind with positive thoughts, through affirmations using tools like repetition and feelings.
 There are many positive affirmation sites, as seen when you google positive affirmations (google).
 It's considered a good practice to say your affirmations first thing when you wake up and right before you go to sleep.
 The last 5 minutes before you fall asleep at night should be positive affirmations or thoughts about what you want in your life.

-Visualization is where you see what to accomplish as if it has already happened.
+Visualization is when you see what to accomplish as if it has already happened.
 It's been done for years by many people, including athletes.
 See The No. 1 Habit Billionaires Run Daily (youtube) for a good overview.

 Feelings really are a key tool for change.
 In fact, some say it's the key to programming and reprogramming your subconscious mind.
 Think about the first time you ever drove a car, or maybe you were on top of a high building.
 Your conscious mind had messages like "If I'm not careful, I'm going to die!"
 The feeling of fear was transferred into your subconscious mind and it helped you to learn very quickly what to do or not to do.
 In the case of driving a car, shortly after a few lessons, driving became more and more automatic, as your subconscious mind took over.
 Have you ever heard of someone lifting a car off a trapped child (psychologytoday.com)?
 Again, emotions (feelings) can have an amazing impact on us.
 Fear is typically considered one of the strongest negative emotions while happiness, gratitude, joy, hope, peace, serenity, are just some of the positive feelings.
 See also the List of Top 20 Positive Feelings and Emotions (positivewordsresearch.com) for more.